NVIDIA/deepops/docs/kubernetes-cluster.md

    # NOTE: If SSH user is different than current user, add: `-u ubuntu`
    ansible-playbook -i k8s-config/hosts.ini -b playbooks/k8s-cluster.yml
    ```

+   More information on Kubespray can be found in the official [Getting Started Guide](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/getting-started.md)

 5. Verify that the Kubernetes cluster is running.